-I’m Xiaolin Hu, pursuing Ph.D. at Gaoling School of Artificial Intelligence , Renmin University of China (RUC).
-I am fortunate to be advised by Prof. Yong Liu.
-As a Research Intern at Xiaomi’s AI Lab
+I am an Assistant Professor in the Department of Artificial Intelligence, School of Informatics, Xiamen University, and I am also affiliated with the Media Analytics and Computing Laboratory (MAC Lab).
+I completed my Ph.D. at the Gaoling School of Artificial Intelligence , Renmin University of China (RUC), where I was fortunate to be advised by Prof. Yong Liu.
+From November 2023 to April 2025, I was a Research Intern at Xiaomi AI Lab

 from October 2020 to February 2021, where I was mentored by Xianyue Wu and Tehuang Liu.

-With a long-term vision of building a human-centered application ecosystem powered by foundation models, my research focuses on two key areas:
+With a long-term vision of building a personal Agents powered by Large Language Model, my research focuses on two key areas:

-(2) Personal Edge LLMs Serving : Designing algorithms and techniques to deploy LLMs on edge devices, enabling scalable and privacy-preserving personalized AI services.
+(1) Personal Agent Systems: Designing algorithms and techniques to deploy Personal Agent on edge devices, enabling scalable and privacy-preserving personalized AI services.

 🔥 News